stdlib-js/stdlib/docs/style-guides/javascript/README.md

 <!-- <rule> -->

-### R: use single-line comment syntax for single-line comments
+### Rule: use single-line comment syntax for single-line comments

 ##### Reason